Ngx Stripe

 Payment Element

-The Payment Element is an embeddable component for securely collecting payment details.
+The is an embeddable component for securely collecting payment details.
 The Payment Element supports dozens of payment methods with a single integration.
 Whether you’re just collecting card payments or dozens of payment methods, the Payment Element is the easiest way to build an embedded and customized payments experience.

 In this guide we are going to focus on how to use the Payment Element with Angular using ngx-stripe As we any other Stripe Element, ngx-stripe tries to provide a similar API.
 Here as an example on how to collection card payments using the Payment Element